tin6150/psg/README.md

 Also build to https://tin6150.github.io/psg

-Scripts are placed in the scripts subdir, eg  https://github.com/tin6150/psg/tree/master/script
+Scripts are placed in the script subdir, eg  https://github.com/tin6150/psg/tree/master/script

 -------------------------------------------